-It is normal and desirable this valve allows a small quantity of water to escape during the heating cycle.
+It is normal and desirable the temperature pressure relief valve or expansion control valve allows a small quantity of water to escape during the heating cycle.
+This quantity should be equal to approximately 1/50 of the hot water used, as water expands by this volume when heated.
 However, if it discharges more than a bucket full of water in 24 hours, there may be another problem.